acoli-repo/AURIS/guidelines/draft/sentence-level/discourse.md

 - (48.2) But can Mr. Hahn carry it off? **[HYPOPHORA]** In this instance, industry observers say, he is entering uncharted waters.
 (PDTB3, wsj 0100)

-#### 1.9.11 `Attribution`

-We do not consider attribution a discourse relation in its own right.
-However, as we perform sentence-level annotation over pre-determined sentence splits, it is possible that an attribution phrase gets detached from the reported statement.
-In those cases, annotate the utterance expressing the attribution with an `Attribution` relation that takes the statement (resp., its closest sentence) as anchor:

-- (49) **[Attribution]** Now, let’s read what He said in Matthew 6:9-10: [Anchor] After this manner therefore pray ye: Our Father which art in heaven, Hallowed be thy name. (https://kcmcanada.ca/04-2021-partner-letter/, accessed 2023-11-16)

-Note that example (49) originally had a *paragraph break* between the attribution sentence and the statement.

 ## 1.10 Discourse Relations: `DIALOG`

 Dialog relations are to be annotated if and only if turn-taking between multiple speakers applies and no other discourse relation is explicitly signalled.
 In this case, annotate the discourse function.